sagemath/sagewiki_to_gh-2022-10-10/Days_10_Youth_Hostel_Page.md

 E-mail: contact-nancy@imhotel.fr
 }}}

- * It is still a walking distance from campus
+ * It is  a walking distance from campus
  * There is a limited number of twin bedrooms (4 to 5), which would cost about 23euros/night/person
  * There is a number of studios for the rest of the group which would cost about 37euros/night